macaw-cad/react-thingy/documentation/README.md

 When working with a reverse proxy server in front of the ASP.NET Core web application we need to use forwarding headers as described in [Configure ASP.NET Core to work with proxy servers and load balancers](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-2.2).

+## Code quality

+An import things in developing an application is code quality.
+To check the C# code for security, performance, and design issues, among others we use [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers).
+It is referenced as a NuGet package instead of as a VSIX extension on Visual Studio so everyone uses the same chercks and the checks can be executed on the build server as well.

+## API error handling
+For error handling in the Web API calls we adopted the approach layed-out in [Consistent error responses in ASP.NET Core Web APIs](https://medium.com/@matteocontrini/consistent-error-responses-in-asp-net-core-web-apis-bb70b435d1f8).
+An ApiErrors class contains the methods for consistent error results.

+In `startup.cs` we also added middleware using `app.UseExceptionHandler()` to handle uncatched errors in the pipeline.
+This prevents us from wrapping the implementation of API methods into try-catch blocks.

 ## TODO